Wilfrid M. de Freitas - Bookseller

 $20

 Treherne, Geo.
 G.T. and Goldie, J.H.D.
 Record of the University Boat Race, 1829-1880, and of the Commemoration Dinner, 1881.
 London: Bickers & Son, 1883.
 [First edition].
 Large paper edition, limited to 250 copies, with pencilled note "No.54 ... initialled by compilers ..." but lacking the limitation page.
 Elaborately illustrated with steel engravings, and facsimiles of dinner invitation, table plan and menu.
-Blue-green cloth rulled in brown at top and bottom, lettered in gilt on spine; worn at bumped corners and spine ends, with light loss; light overall soiling, plus tanning on spine.
-Hinges cracked, but holding, text block a bit loose; some "thumbing"; ink name and date on recto of fly, pencilled not on verso.
+Blue-green cloth ruled in brown at top and bottom, lettered in gilt on spine; worn at bumped corners and spine ends, with light loss; light overall soiling, plus tanning on spine.
+Hinges cracked, but holding, text block a bit loose; some "thumbing"; ink name and date on recto of fly, pencilled note on verso.
 But for the lacking limitation leaf, a very good copy of this history, with extremely readable year-by-year commentaries on each race.

 $185